-Bridging the Great Cultural Divide Between Today's Scientific Theories and the Wisdom of the Kingdom study shaking our heads in bewilderment and wondering if maybe all those 'the covenant of Torah is outdated has been superseded' folks out there in Christendom might just have a point.
+Bridging the Great Cultural Divide Between Today's Scientific Theories and the Wisdom of the Kingdom

+Before we get too far off into this truth however we need to do some unpacking of some of the cultural baggage that most of us in twenty-first Century Western Culture bring to the bemah with us.
+If as we read the next few aliyot we insist on thinking like twenty-first Century Westerners, you see, we will walk away from our study shaking our heads in bewilderment and wondering if maybe all those 'the covenant of Torah is outdated has been superseded' folks out there in Christendom might just have a point.
 Let's take a moment to unpack our cultural baggage, bridge the cultural divide, and give the Holy One's Word a chance to touch us the way it was intended to.
+Remember, the Holy One said: ""

 Most people living in the twenty-first Century, particularly in Western culture, simply have no frame of reference into which to fit the instructions in the aliyot we will read for the next two days.
 Several generations of us, you see, have grown up in absolute awe of modern medicine and pharmacology and utterly convinced that those two disciplines hold the answer to all things affecting the human body - and increasingly the human mind.
 We have been indoctrinated with horror stories - partially true, of course - about primitive societies who let their populace be unnecessarily decimated by illness because their superstition led them to consider all adverse health conditions as either 'the will of the gods' which cannot be changed, or as responsive only to magic spells and/or shamanism.